alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 | Disagree | 0 |
 | Strongly Disagree | 0 |

 This initial feedback is positive.
 The majority of respondents 'agree' or 'strongly agree' with the statement, indicating support for the methodology despite the challenges faced during the activity.

 Unfortunately, the sample size is too small to infer anything meaningful about the distribution of participants across these categories.
 For instance, whether developers were more positive than regulators or vice versa. [^distribution1]

 [^distribution1]: For transparency, the distribution of responses by stakeholder group is as follows: Strongly agree: policy-maker x2, researcher x1, developer x1; Agree: policy-maker x1, researcher x4, developer x2; Undecided: policy-maker x2

-> To what extent do you agree/disagree with the following statement: "The methodology of trustworthy assurance would be a helpful means through which to communicate to other stakeholders that a digital mental health tool is trustworthy".
+> To what extent do you agree/disagree with the following statement: "The methodology of trustworthy assurance would be a helpful means through which to communicate to other stakeholders that a DMHT is trustworthy".

 Similarly, the majority of respondents 'agree' or 'strongly agree' with the above statement, reinforcing our prior assumption about the *communicative value* of trustworthy assurance.
 However, as we will see shortly, there are some future areas for improvement, which likely explain the increased number of 'undecided' responses, which were primarily from policy-makers. [^distribution2]